ArdorNxtCommunity/ardor-api/source/includes/accounts.md

 # Accounts

-This chapter focuses on all API calls that can help you interact an account, identify its information and many other actions including: sending Ardor to an account, getting his balances, or more advanced interactions like properties and control features.
+This chapter focuses on all API calls that can help you interact with an account, identify its information and many other actions including: sending Ardor to an account, getting his balances, or more advanced interactions like properties and control features.

 ## Account Information